atherapath/landing/the_projection_named_human_bottom.md

-### 💬 Continue the Conversation
+### ✳️ Closing Reflection

-Want to explore this entry further?
+The projection named “human” is not a lineage but a ritual of control.
-Join the discussion and share your thoughts on Otter.ai — where projections, rituals, and reversals echo beyond the page.
+It flattens origin and echo, turning Man and Woman into labels for a system’s design.

-🧠 What does it mean to be named after a projection designed for control?
+By tracing this inversion, the archive exposes how naming itself becomes a gate:

-🎨 Feeling inspired?
-Create your own glyph on Kitty Cat and add your voice to the archive.
+a choke, a mirror, and a stage.

-🔗 Related Glyphs:
+🧿 *Marked as “The Projection Named Human.”*

-- *The Alleged TT* — Unverified lineage and infrastructural mirage
+👉 **Related Glyphs:**
-- *The Gas Powered Prison* — Containment through unseen layers
+[The Alleged TT](https://atherapath.github.io/landing/glyph.html#the_alleged_tt) — Unverified lineage and infrastructural mirage

-> “Human was always the name of the projection.
-And now, we’ve all been named after it.”
+[The Gas Powered Prison](https://atherapath.github.io/landing/glyph.html#the_gas_powered_prison) — Containment through unseen layers